 FT says Murdoch in line for Tesla chair.
-Musk reply: incorrect
+Musk reply: Incorrect

-Outgoing Twenty-First Century Fox Inc Chief Executive James Murdoch is the lead candidate to replace Elon Musk as Tesla Inc chairman, the Financial Times reported on Wednesday, but Musk in a tweeted reply to the newspaper said, "This is incorrect."

-SAN FRANCISCO/BOSTON: Outgoing Twenty-First Century Fox Inc Chief Executive James Murdoch is the lead candidate to replace Elon Musk as Tesla Inc chairman, the Financial Times reported on Wednesday, but Musk in a tweeted reply to the newspaper said, "This is incorrect."
+SAN FRANCISCO/BOSTON: Outgoing Twenty-First Century Fox Inc Chief Executive James Murdoch is the lead candidate to replace Elon Musk as Tesla Inc chairman, the Financial Times reported on Wednesday(Oct 10), but Musk in a tweeted reply to the newspaper said, "This is incorrect."

 Musk had said he was considering taking Tesla private at a price of US$420 a share, a number that is slang for marijuana.
 He tweeted the three-word denial of the Financial Times story, on Wednesday at 4:20 pm PT (2320 GMT), about six hours after the newspaper's post.